Learn how to make clothespin trivets with a few simple supplies! These are easy and high heat resistant so you can use them with hot pots.

 Then start gluing!
 Place glue on the side of a clothespin, and then sandwich another clothespin to it . . .

 then hold then together to let them set.

 Continue working your way around the circle, gluing clothespins together and holding.

-You’re going to continue working around the “imaginary circle” in the middle, gluing clothespins to make your clothespin trivet.
+You’re going to continue working around the “imaginary circle” in the middle, gluing clothespins to make your trivet.